-- Puberty physical, mental and emotional changes as a child becomes a young adult. - Physical Changes begin in girls between the ages of 8-10 and last until around 15-16. - Physical changes begin in boys between the ages of 10-12 and last until around 17-19.
+- Puberty physical, mental and emotional changes as a young child becomes and young adult. - Physical Changes begin in girls between ages of 8-10 and last until around 15-16. - Physical changes begin in boys between the ages of 10-12 and last until around 17-19